aaleckdev/aaleckdev/README.md

       <img aling="center" alt="Paython" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white">
 </div><br/>

 I'm 22 years old, I'm studying computer science and I'm in my second term.
 My hobbies are playing guitar and guitar and sometimes playing a game in my spare time.

+" The past is in minds, the future is in the hands "